tatianaacostag/DevelopersDoc_site/content/es/Deprecated/Merchant Panel/Reports-old.md

 <br>

 * _**Country**_: Lets you see the country from which the sales transaction was generated.
-* _**Method of payment**_: Displays each of the possible options that your customers can make a payment, either by franchises (e.g. VISA or MasterCard) or by cash payments (e.g. Baloto, OXXO, or BCP) or by bank transfer.
+* _**Método of payment**_: Displays each of the possible options that your customers can make a payment, either by franchises (e.g. VISA or MasterCard) or by cash payments (e.g. Baloto, OXXO, or BCP) or by bank transfer.
 * _**Format**_: You can display the result of the query in the PayU platform when choosing the HTML format, or export the results to a CSV file.

 ![Concepts](https://raw.githubusercontent.com/developers-payu-latam/developers-payu-latam.github.io/master/images/soluciones-adicionales/transacciones2-en.jpg)